 This main principle has a second part, and that is regularity.
-If you want to learn or achieve something effectively, it’s best to create habits & routines for your practice.
+If you want to learn or achieve something effectively, it’s best to create habits and routines for your practice.
 These give you regularity and help you avoid the internal struggles to actually do what you intend.

-2. Read a lot & take notes
+2. Read a lot and take notes

 Reading a lot of relevant research articles is a fundamental element for everyone who wants to develop their scientific writing skills, whether they are native speakers or not.
-It allows you to build (passive) vocabulary and (implicit) knowledge about grammar & style.
+It allows you to build (passive) vocabulary and (implicit) knowledge about grammar and style.

 To intensify the gains, take notes: summarize the relevant information and your thoughts about it.
 When you come across an especially well-worded passage, you can retype it — this also contributes to your learning.
 Just don’t forget to include the passage in quotation marks to avoid plagiarism if you later want to reuse your notes 😉

 To establish reading and note taking as a regular habit, you can aim for reading at least 1-2 papers weekly, ideally setting a concrete day and time for it.
 For example, you could decide that you won’t leave home on Friday until you have finished reading your selected papers.